xLeiti/Annotations-Chunk-Loader-Cs2/README.md

 ## Usuage

-press "i" to printout your current chunk press "o" to start/stop the chunk-loader
+press "i" to print out your current chunk press "o" to start/stop the chunk-loader

 Save you annotations under annotations/chunk/<chunk_name>